Iran tells inspectors it plans up to 20% enrichment at Fordo

 As of now, Iran is enriching uranium up to 4.5%, in violation of the accord’s limit of 3.67%.
 Experts say Iran now has enough low-enriched uranium stockpiled for at least two nuclear weapons, if it chose to pursue them.
 Iran long has maintained its nuclear program is peaceful.

-Iran separately has begun construction on a new site at its underground nuclear facility at Fordo, according to satellite photos obtained by The Associated Press in December.
+Iran separately has begun construction on a new site at Fordo, according to satellite photos obtained by The Associated Press in December.

+Iran’s announcement coincides with the anniversary of the U.S. drone striking Revolutionary Guard Gen. Qassem Soleimani in Baghdad last year.
+That attack later saw Iran retaliate by launching a ballistic missile strike injuring dozens of U.S. troops in Iraq.
+Tehran also accidentally shot down a Ukrainian passenger jet that night, killing all 176 people on board.

+As the anniversary approached, the U.S. has sent B-52 bombers flying over the region and sent a nuclear-powered submarine into the Persian Gulf.

 Follow Jon Gambrell on Twitter at www.twitter.com/jongambrellAP.